freebird920/jazzking-preamp/README.md

 # Jazz King Preamp

 ## About this pedal
-Inspired by Fender Jazzking Amp.
+This preamp pedal was inspired by Fender Jazzking Amp.
 This amp is a solid state amp with 120W poweramp and 15' speaker.

+I use this preamp pedal with IR loader.
+It provides nice clean sound and enough headroom.

 ## Schematics and additional information of this pedal

-[Fender Jazz king amp preamp section schematic](https://www.zikinf.com/manuels/fender-jazz-king-schema-interne-2-28888.pdf)
+[Fender Jazz king amp preamp section schematic](https://www.zikinf.com/manuels/fender-jazz-king-schema-interne-2-28888.pdf) [Fender Jazz king amp Owner's Manual] (https://www.manualslib.com/manual/723328/Fender-Jazz-King.html)

 ## Gerbers information
 I made a 2 layered gerbers with AUTODESK EAGLE.
 This board was verified.
 It fits with 1590DD enclosure.